SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 *Rationale:
 Choosing default numeric types means that everyday values are immediately interoperable in Swift code.
-It also matches the inferred types for numeric literals.*
+The default numeric types also match the inferred types for numeric literals.*

-*Conversely, using sized types when working with explicitly-sized external data (such as samples from an audio file, or 8-bit data from an Arduino board) helps to catch any accidental overflows when writing new values to the external source.
-It also implicitly documents the nature of the external data.*
+*Conversely, using sized types when working with explicitly-sized external data (such as samples from an audio file) helps to catch any accidental overflows when writing new values to the external source, and implicitly documents the nature of the external data.*

 When variables are initialized at the same time as they are declared, their type should be inferred (rather than explicitly typed) in variable declarations,